daviddoret/punctilious/README.md

 ## About

-*Punctilious* is a *math proof assistant* python open-source development project.
-In clear: it intends to facilitate the study and development of mathematical proofs by human beings.
+*Punctilious* is a *math proof assistant* open-source project developed in python.
+In straightforward language, it intends to facilitate the study and development of mathematical proofs by human beings.

 There exists multiple math proof assistants, including: